Isamu Chō: Okinawa

 He was Chief of Staff of the 32nd Army during the Battle of Okinawa.
 He masterminded the elaborate underground fortifications around Shuri Castle, but favored a highly aggressive response to the American invasion rather than a passive defense.
 He persuaded General Mitsuru Ushijima to launch the disastrous 5 May 1945 counteroffensive.

 By the middle of June, the 32nd Army was effectively reduced to occupying two strongpoints, one beneath Kunishi Ridge and the other, the command headquarters inside Hill 89.

+Cho’s personal driver, Houhei Arakaki who was former local bus driver/shop owner was dismissed after the 32nd Army moved to the southern part of Okinawa.
+Arakaki was reunited with his family and escaped to the south but shot to death by an American soldier on 26 June.
+Arakaki was 40 years old.